MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-arrays-iteration-selection/includes/5-exercise-implement-selection-statements.md

 1. Ensure that you have the Program.cs file open in the Visual Studio Code Editor.

-1. Create a blank code line below the line used to declare `studentScores` array`.
+1. Create a blank code line below the line used to declare `studentScores` array.

 1. To create a string variable that can be used to hold the student's letter grade, enter the following code: